KSPaananen/Youtube-DiscordBot/README.md

      - Press `ctrl + c`
      - Run `docker stop YourContainerName`

-5. Running the container again after creation
+5. Running the container after creation
    - Run `docker start YourContainerName`
      - Use `docker ps -a` to see all created containers